MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

         TimeMS: 5000
     };

-    // Use axios.post() to send the data to the DriveTime REST API endpoint. axios.post("http://" + ip + "/api/drive/time", data)
+    // Use axios.post() to send the data
+    // to the endpoint for the DriveTime command. axios.post("http://" + ip + "/api/drive/time", data)
         // Use .then() to handle a successful response.
         .then(function (response) {
-            // Print the results of the DriveTime command to the console. console.log(`DriveTime was a ${response.data[0].status}`);
+            // Print the results
+            console.log(`DriveTime was a ${response.data[0].status}`);
         })
-        // Use .catch() to handle errors.
+        // Use .catch() to handle errors
         .catch(function (error) {
-            // Print any errors related to the DriveTime command to the console. console.log(`There was an error with the request ${error}`);
+            // Print any errors
+            console.log(`There was an error with the request ${error}`);
         });
 };